melekv/docker-node/README.md

 # docker-node
 Simple API app using Node with Express framework and MySQL database.
 Example project to show my experience with Node.

+In early 2023 the project was rewritten using TypeScript and an ORM TypeORM.

 ## General info
 This app allowes to add user cards with their name.
 All CRUD operations are implemented.